Blog title pin for cultivating joy in the classroom

 • Finally, looking at the wider community and how we may help others in need in our community.
 Does the local animal shelter need blankets for the winter or has flooding affected a neighboring community?

-Spreading and cultivating joy in the classroom
+Cultivate and Spread joy in the classroom

 By cultivating joy in our classroom, we are not only teaching our students how to live joyfully, we are also filling our own cup as well.
 By creating a joyful learning environment, we will equip our students with the skills and mindset to make a positive impact in their school, their homes and their communities.